clreda/NORDic/README.md

 ```

 which will create a style file (in .xml) and a network file readable by Cytoscape (in .sif).

-## Citation

-If you use NORDic in published research, please cite the following preliminary work:

-> Réda, C., & Delahaye-Duriez, A. (2022).
-Prioritization of Candidate Genes Through Boolean Networks.
-In *International Conference on Computational Methods in Systems Biology* (pp. 89-121).
-Springer, Cham.

 ## Pull requests, issues, suggestions?